SPLASH Youth Arts Workshop hosting a Summer Arts Festival on Aug. 20 - NewsBreak

 What is a veteran?
 That question has been raised in the race for Hamilton County D.A.

-CHATTANOOGA, Tn — How do you define the word veteran?.
+CHATTANOOGA, Tenn. — How do you define the word veteran?.
 It sounds like an easy question.
 The Merriam Webster definition for veteran is, "a former member of the Armed Forces."
-That question, who can call themselves a veteran, has been asked recently in one local political race.
-In the...
+Seems pretty clear , but is it?.
+That question, who can call themselves a veteran, has been asked recently...

 Two people shot while searching for cellphone in Chattanooga Wednesday night